-At EU level, the new European Banking Authority (EBA) was established on 1 January 2011 as part of the European System of Financial Supervision (ESFS) and took over all existing responsibilities and tasks from the former Committee of European Banking Supervisors (CEBS).
+At EU level, the European Banking Authority (EBA) was established on 1 January 2011 as part of the European System of Financial Supervision (ESFS) and took over all existing responsibilities and tasks from the former Committee of European Banking Supervisors (CEBS).
 These regulatory competences were formally accepted by Luxembourg by means of the Law of 21 December 2012 implementing Directive 2010/78/EU dated 24 November 2010 (Omnibus I Directive).

-At the EU level, a two-pillar mechanism known as European banking union has been implemented under the form of a single supervisory mechanism (SSM) and a single resolution mechanism (SRM).
+As from 4 November 2014, a two-pillar mechanism known as the European Banking Union has been implemented under the form of a single supervisory mechanism (SSM) and a single resolution mechanism (SRM).

 The SSM is detailed in the European Central Bank Regulation EU No. 468/2014 of 16 April 2014 and entrusts power over 'significant' eurozone banks to the European Central Bank (ECB).
-The three most significant banks in each participating member state will qualify as 'significant' as well as other banks meeting certain criteria, both in quantitative and qualitative terms.
+The three most significant banks in each participating member state qualify as 'significant' as well as other banks meeting certain criteria, both in quantitative and qualitative terms.
 As from 4 November 2014, the ECB became the direct supervisor of 120 significant banks of the eurozone.
 In Luxembourg, six entities are qualified significant and are therefore supervised directly by ECB.
 The CSSF is in charge of assessing, at least once a year, whether a bank satisfies any of the 'significant' criteria.
-From 4 November 2014, the CSSF is responsible for the supervision of less significant institutions under the oversight of the ECB.
+The CSSF remains responsible for the supervision of less significant institutions under the oversight of the ECB.